errbotio/errbot/docs/user_guide/plugin_development/development_environment.rst

-During development however, it would be easier if you could load your plugin(s) directly, without having to commit them to a Git repository and instructing Err to pull them down.
+During development however, it would be easier if you could load your plugin(s) directly, without having to commit them to a Git repository and instructing Errbot to pull them down.

 This can be achieved through the `BOT_EXTRA_PLUGIN_DIR` setting in the `config.py` configuration file.
-If you set a path here pointing to a directory on your local machine, Err will (recursively) scan that directory for plugins and attempt to load any it may find.
+If you set a path here pointing to a directory on your local machine, Errbot will (recursively) scan that directory for plugins and attempt to load any it may find.

 Local test mode
 ---------------

-You can run Err in a local single-user mode that does not require any server connection by passing in the :option:`--text` (or :option:`-T`) option flag when starting the bot.
+You can run Errbot in a local single-user mode that does not require any server connection by passing in the :option:`--text` (or :option:`-T`) option flag when starting the bot.

 In this mode, a very minimal back-end is used which you can interact with directly on the command-line.
 It looks like this::

-    $ err.py --text
+    $ errbot -T
     [...]
     INFO:Plugin activation done.
     Talk to  me >> _